Blazored/Modal/README.md

 ![Nuget](https://img.shields.io/nuget/v/blazored.modal.svg)

+## Important Notice For ASP.NET Core Razor Components Apps
+There is currently an issue with [ASP.NET Core Razor Components apps](https://devblogs.microsoft.com/aspnet/aspnet-core-3-preview-2/#sharing-component-libraries) (not Blazor).
+They are unable to import static assets from component libraries such as this one.

+You can still use this package, however, you will need to manually add the CSS to your apps `wwwroot` folder.
+You will then need to add a reference to it in the `head` tag of your apps `index.html` page.

 ## Getting Setup
 You can install the package via the nuget package manager just search for *Blazored.Modal*.
 You can also install via powershell using the following command.